ToshioCP/Gobject-tutorial/gfm/sec7.md

 Then 7 bytes memory is allocated in static memory or stack memory.
 It depends on the class of the array, whether `static` or `auto`.
 The memory is initialized with "Hello!".
-So, the string in the array can me changed.
+So, the string in the array can be changed.
-This program successfully displays `Hallo!.
+This program successfully displays `Hello!`.

 The first line of the program above is the same as follows.